 Whereas, another partner is the Weather Company, which will offer access to a rich trove of data to it, can be consumed by other systems.
 Foretelling maintenance systems could use weather records and estimates to determine when gear needs to be tuned, for instance.

-The president of the Weather Co.’s WSI division – Mark Gildersleeve said, “Most people, most businesses, most governments wait for weather to happen to them and react to it rather than anticipate what it will do to them.”
+The president of the Weather Co.’s WSI division – Mark Gildersleeve said, “Most people, most businesses, most governments wait for the weather to happen to them and react to it rather than anticipate what it will do to them.”

 IDC has estimated that by 2021, around 28 billion IoT devices will be installed all around the globe.
 General Electronics has predicted that over the next 20 years, IoT systems will add up to $15 trillion to global annual GDP (Gross Domestic Product.)